 Once your tenant has moved out, you must return their security deposit within a period of 60 days.
 If you have made deductions to the deposit, then you must send the portion of the remaining deposit alongside an itemized list of damages.
 You must send these to your tenant via first class mail.

 It’s your tenant’s responsibility to provide you with an address to send mail to.
 If they don’t, then they will have up to 180 days to lay claim to the deposit.
 After this period, the tenant will forfeit the deposit to the landlord.

-Arkansas landlords who fail to return their tenant’s deposit on time risk a number of repercussions.
-Including, forfeiting any right to keep any portion, as well as paying them damages and reasonable attorney fees.
+Under Arkansas law, landlords who fail to return their tenant’s deposit on time risk a number of repercussions.
+Including, forfeiting any right to keep any portion, as well as paying them damages and reasonable attorney fees in small claims court.

 What happens if the property ownership changes hands?